 Before measure calculation, episode exclusions are applied to remove certain episodes from measure score calculation.
 Certain exclusions are applied across all chronic condition episode groups, and other exclusions are specific to this measure, based on consideration of the clinical characteristics of a homogenous patient cohort.
-The measure-specific exclusions are listed in the "Exclusions" and "Exclusions_Details" tabs in the Asthma/COPD Measure Codes List file.
+All measure-specific exclusions are listed in the "Exclusions" and "Exclusions_Details" tabs in the Depression Measure Codes List file.

-Episodes are excluded from the Asthma/COPD measure if they meet any of the following cross-episode group conditions:
+Episodes are excluded from the Depression measure if they meet any of the following crossepisode group conditions:

-- The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the episode window. - The patient was not enrolled in Medicare Parts A and B for the entirety of the 120-day lookback period plus episode window, or was enrolled in Part C for any part of the 120day lookback period plus episode window. - The patient is not found in the Medicare EDB. - The patient has an episode window shorter than 1 year. - The patient's death date occurred before the episode end date. - The patient resided outside the United States or its territories during the episode window.
+- The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the episode window. - The patient was not enrolled in Medicare Parts A and B for the entirety of the 120-day lookback period plus episode window, or was enrolled in Part C for any part of the 120day lookback period plus episode window. - The patient is not found in the Medicare EDB. - The patient has an episode window shorter than 1 year. - The patient's death date occurred before the episode end date. - The patient has extremely low treatment costs. - The patient resided outside the United States or its territories during the episode window.